CottonPajamas/Giphie-Angular/README.md

 <br /><br /><br />
-Setting up the Angular application
+Setting up the Java server

 1. Ensure that the appropriate java SDK is used in your IDE.